-Supervised clinical experiences should include interprofessional education and interprofessional collaborative practice, and should include experiences with related professionals that enhance the student’s knowledge and skills in an interdisciplinary, team-based, comprehensive service delivery model.
+Supervised clinical experiences should include (a) interprofessional education and interprofessional collaborative practice and (b) experiences with related professionals that enhance the student’s knowledge and skills in an interdisciplinary, team-based, comprehensive service delivery model.

 The applicant must complete a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology.
 Twenty-five hours must be spent in guided clinical observation, and 375 hours must be spent in direct client/patient contact.

-Up to 20% (i.e., 75 hours) of direct contact hours may be obtained through CS methods.
+At the discretion of the graduate program, up to 75 direct contact hours may be obtained through CS.
 Only the time spent in active engagement with CS may be counted.
 CS may include the use of standardized patients and simulation technologies (e.g., standardized patients, virtual patients, digitized mannequins, immersive reality, task trainers, computer-based interactive).
 Debriefing activities may not be included as clinical clock hours.